Face-Human-Bench/face-human-bench/README.md

 <img src="https://github.com/Face-Human-Bench/face-human-bench/blob/main/pictures/human.jpg" alt="Image" width="500">

+More results will be provided in our paper, which will be made public soon.

 ## Citation

 If you find **Face-Human-Bench** useful for your research and applications, please kindly cite using this BibTeX: